primait/prima_opentelemetry_ex/README.md

 What's covered:
 - Plug - to link your phoenix/plug handled requests with client spans as parents
 - Absinthe - to trace your GraphQL resolutions in a single span
+- Ecto - to trace your database transactions in a single span

 ## Usage